JupiterOne-Archives/docs-old/guides/search-quick-start.md

 ## Full Text Search

-Put your keywords in quotes ("keyword") to start a full text search.
+Put your keywords in quotes (e.g. "keyword") to start a full text search.
 For example,

 - "0123456789012" will likely find an AWS Account entity with that account ID
 - "sg-123ab45c" will find an AWS EC2 Security Group with that group ID